pimcore/customer-data-framework/docs/Single_Sign_On.md

 The CMF ships with a default external auth handler implementation which is based on the [`HybridAuth`](http://hybridauth.github.io/) library which is already integrated into Pimcore.
 After configuring your available providers in `website/config/hybridauth.php` the handler is ready and can be initialized by calling `authenticate()` on a controller action.

+### Example

+You can find an annotated example of a simple username/password login form with added social login functionality in [../frontend-samples/sso_client](../frontend-samples/sso_client).

 ## SSO Provider